 We take lots of opportunities to get together in our houses, to have fun and strengthen our bonds.
 It's a great way for the younger children to get to know their older peers.

 Every year we have a House Festival where we get together in our houses to perform songs and present art projects, as well as making individual entries into the competition.
-In 2020 Air House won the House Festival trophy.
-The theme for our performance assembly was "Africa" and each house sang a song in an original African language or dialect and also produced a piece of artwork to reflect the theme.

 Virtual House Festival 2021

-In February 2021 our House Festival had to go "virtual", due to the Covid-19 pandemic.
+In 2021 our House Festival had to go "virtual", due to the Covid-19 pandemic.
 Although many of the usual House Festival activities had to be suspended for this year, we still invited our pupils to enter work across a range of categories.
 Classes 1 and 2 produced models and collages of endangered birds and Classes 3 and 4 produced posters promoting the concept of "Growth Mindset".
 We set two additional challenges which were open to all age groups.
 The first was to create an artwork on the theme of "Kindness" - this was open to any interpretation.
 The second was to take part in a range of physical and sporting activities (within lockdown guidelines) and share photographs of these with us.
-There was a great range of activities represented in this last category, proving that Enstone pupils are still keen to get out and keep fit, despite the current restrictions and the cold weather!
+There was a great range of activities represented in this last category, proving that Enstone pupils were still keen to get out and keep fit, despite the social distancing restrictions and the cold weather!